Las Vegas Aces vs. Washington Mystics: Betting Trends, Record ATS, Home/Road Splits

 Aces Home/Away Splits

-- In the 2023 season, the Aces are scoring one more point per home game on average than on the road (94.2 at home, 93.2 on the road), but are giving up 7.6 fewer points per home game compared to road games (76.5 at home, 84.1 on the road).
+- So far in the 2023 season, the Aces score 3.1 more points per home game on average than on the road (94.2 at home, 91.1 on the road), but are giving up 7.8 fewer points per home game compared to road games (76.5 at home, 84.3 on the road).

-- In home games, Las Vegas averages 1.1 more rebounds per game than on the road (35.3 at home, 34.2 on the road), while it allows its opponents to grab 0.2 more boards in home games than in road games (33.9 at home, 33.7 on the road).
-The Aces average 21.8 assists per home game, the same as their average on the road in 2023.
+- When playing at home, Las Vegas averages 35.3 rebounds per game and allow its opponents to pull down 33.9, while on the road it averages 34.3 per game and allows 34.5.
+The Aces average 21.8 assists per home contest, 0.5 more than their average on the road in 2023 (21.3).

 Aces Moneyline and ATS Records

-- The Aces have won 87.9% of the games this season when they were favored on the moneyline (29-4).
+- The Aces have won 29 of the 34 games they were favored on the moneyline this season (85.3%).

-- Based on this matchup's moneyline, the Aces have an implied win probability of 84.6%.
+- The Aces have an implied moneyline win probability of 84.6% in this matchup.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.